 1) What DOES Executive Function mean?

 Did you know that our body needs a CEO to help us analyze, plan, adjust, organize, execute (carry-out), and even to decide WHAT’s important in our lives, Every one of us requires a plan of execution for each task we complete.
 We also need to be flexible as the world around us changes.
-As babies, we function on built-in reflexes and basic instincts which are in place to get our basic needs met.
+As babies, we function on built-in reflexes and basic instincts that are in place to get our basic needs met.
 With experience, genetics, and as we learn new skills, our brains develop ‘wiring’ that connects different areas together.
 It’s also neat to know that each part of our brain is designed for a ‘special job.’
 Our occipital brain lobe (one of four lobes) is responsible for visual processing.
 Our FRONTAL lobe is responsible for what we call ‘higher’ level processes.
 These include planning, thinking, personality, and making decisions.
-As you might imagine, we need executive function for most every task we complete!
+As you might imagine, we need executive function for almost every task we complete!

 2) Our frontal lobe does not fully mature until our mid-twenties!